 “Every child has a passion, an interest, a love for something.“

-To pursue a career in the arts or sports would be to invite tough times, future unemployment and no place in society.
+To pursue a career in the arts or sports would be to invite tough times, future unemployment, and no place in society.
 These cynical labels attached to such careers discouraged others from following suit.
-It is safe to say that the stigma, or fear of doing that still exists today.
+It is safe to say that the stigma or fear of doing that still exists today.

-However, what is different today is that our future generation has greater freedom to choose what they love, what inspires and what motivates them.
+However, what is different today is that our future generation has greater freedom to choose what they love, what inspires, and what motivates them.

 Singapore is gradually opening its doors to the prospect of different paths for different talents and skills.
 The arts and sports scene in Singapore are slowly evolving and shifting.

 From 2014 to 2018, the Ministry put forth a funding scheme, part of which aimed to develop local artists and institutions.
-Late last year, they also launched the “Our SG Arts Plan”, mapping out the various areas of focus for the local literary, performing and visual arts divisions, spanning between 2018 to 2022.
+Late last year, they also launched the “Our SG Arts Plan”, mapping out the various areas of focus for the local literary, performing, and visual arts divisions, spanning between 2018 to 2022.

 This plan aims to give arts professionals improved support and boost the accessibility of the arts for everyone.
-Since its debut, record-breaking figures relating to the performing arts activities have occurred, signalling a positive start.
+Since its debut, record-breaking figures relating to the performing arts activities have occurred, signaling a positive start.